MarkWarneke/markwarneke.github.io/_posts/2019-08-22-Integration-Test-infrastructure-as-code.md

 Make sure the tests are cleaning up correctly.
 Having a naming convention ensures test resources can be identified easily.

 Have an asynchronous destroyer that makes sure all test resources are cleaned.
 A cleanup script can easily be implemented using Azure Automation.
-Create a script that finds test resources by naming convention or tag and remove resources the resources periodically.
+Create a script that finds test resources by naming convention or tag and remove the test resources periodically.

 Some resources may take a while to provision and some may take time to tear down.
 Some changes may introduce changes to other resources.
 And some changes may introduce irreversible changes.
-Make sure to revert or created an entirely new resource to not interfere with existing systems.
+Make sure to revert or create an entirely new resource to not interfere with existing systems.
 Having infrastructure as code modules should allow you to create test environments quickly.

 Having a dedicated test or validation subscription for test deployments is a good practice.
 You can limit accidental changes and can wipe the whole subscription frequently.
 There can also be loosened Azure policies applied.
 The subscription can be limited to a certain budget too.